FederatedScopeTeam/FederatedScopeTeam.github.io/_docs/05-algozoo.md

 layout: tuto
 ---

 FederatedScope has built in various advanced federated learning algorithms.
-All of them are implemented as plug-ins, which means they are detachable and combinable.
+All of them are implemented as plug-ins, which are detachable and combinable.

 - Detachable: only the activated code will participate in the operation,
 - Combinable: different algorithms can be combined.